Key Features#

 The main window can optionally show a document viewer to the right of the editor.
 This view panel is intended for displaying another scene document, your character notes, plot notes, or any other document you may need to reference while writing.
 It is not intended as a preview panel for the document you’re editing, but if you wish, you can also use it for this purpose.

 You can split your novel project up into as many individual documents as you want to.
 When you build the project into a manuscript, they are all glued together in the top-to-bottom order in which they appear in the project tree.
-You can use as few text documents as you like, but splitting the project up into chapters and scenes means you can easily reorder them using the drag-and-drop feature.
-You can also start out with a few documents and then later split them into multiple documents based on their headers.
+You can use as few text documents as you like, but splitting the project up into chapters and scenes means you can easily reorder them using the drag-and-drop feature of the project tree.
+You can also start out with fewer documents and then later split them into multiple documents based on chapter and scene headings.

 In the Outline View on the main window you can see an outline of all the chapters, scenes, and sections of your project.
 If they have any references in them, these are listed in additional columns.
 You can also add a synopsis to each chapter or scene, which can be listed here as well.
 You have the option to add or remove columns of information from this outline.
 A subset of the outline information is also available in the Novel View as an alternative view to the project tree.